Senior Services for Thornton Township Residents

 LANSING POLICE DEPARTMENT

-The Lansing Citizens Police Academy met on 10 Wednesday evenings from early March, thru May at the Lansing Police Department HQ 2710 -170th St. Lansing, IL.
+The curent Lansing Citizens Police Academy will meet on Wednesday evenings from January 17th through March 14th at the Lansing Police Department HQ 2710 -170th St. Lansing, IL.

 These classes offer a unique perspective into the agency and subjects include; police ethics, criminal investigations, criminal law, use of force, gang awareness, drug use, canine demonstrations and a hands-on shooting range class.